andreass0/IDAICE_Plugin_User_Guide/IDAICE_Plugin_Book/Setting_up_a_problem.md

 # Setting up a problem

 A short overview of the representation of the data in the data model will be given in the beginning.
-After that the tutorial focuses on modelling with the implemented user interface of the plugin.

 ## Datastructure for the plugin

 In {numref}`struct_comp` a simplified depiction of the needed datastructure to run the plugin is given.
-This data structure holds all the necessary information to enable dynamic multizone climate and energy simulations in IDA-ICE
+This data structure holds all the necessary information to enable simplified dynamic multizone climate and energy simulations in IDA-ICE

 ```{figure} img/struct_component.jpg
 ---